 Yet shifting consumer tastes have elicited a gentle irony: many of these 40-year-old strip malls are now struggling with high vacancy levels, having been replaced by lifestyle centers and other retail typologies that emphasize aesthetics in general—and greenery in particular—much more than in the past.
 In most municipalities, the inclusion of some form of landscaping is mandated for parking lots over a certain minimum size.
 The US Green Building Council’s Version 3 of LEED (Leadership in Energy and Environmental Design) for New Construction and Major Renovations provides multiple incentives for developers to “break up” an expansive sheet of pavement through trees and landscaping, partly to facilitate stormwater management by reducing impervious surfaces, but also to help minimize the urban heat island effect, largely induced by pavements and other aggregate materials that retain heat.
 Both of these negative characteristics of conventional parking lots can pose a huge burden and source of discomfort in a hot and rainy climate, such as southern Mississippi in the summer.

 But somehow I suspect that ecologically sensitive stormwater management and heat island mitigation were not on the developer’s mind when building this Winn-Dixie.
-First of all, if this store is as old as most of the housing and commercial establishments in this area, its construction precedes that of city ordinances mandating landscaped islands, LEED certification, and the green building movement altogether.
+First of all, if this Winn-Dixie location is as old as most of the housing and commercial establishments in this area, its construction precedes that of city ordinances mandating landscaped islands, LEED certification, and the green building movement altogether.
 The installation of landscaped islands is hardly consistent throughout this parking lot.
-Some other angles reveal that most of the rest of the lot is barren and exclusively impervious…
+Some other angles reveal that most of the rest of the Winn-Dixie lot is barren and exclusively impervious…

 …with the exception of the perimeter, which hosts islands with significantly younger plantings.